Marbled crayfish: Invasive species

 The Madagascar population has grown rapidly and is estimated to be in the millions, with their geographical distribution having increased 100-fold from 2007 to 2017, causing concern among local authorities.

 Regulation

 Marbled crayfish are one of the most widely distributed species of crayfish in the international pet trade and release from aquariums has likely been the main source of unwanted introductions.
 Concerns about the potential damage from their introduction have prompted several jurisdictions to regulate ownership of marbled crayfish.

 The European Union instituted "a total ban on the possession, trade, transport, production and release of these species [including the marbled crayfish] in the wild" in 2016.

 Japan banned most North American crayfish species, including marbled crayfish, in 2020.

-Marbled crayfish are prohibited in the American states of Idaho, Missouri, Tennessee, Michigan, Maryland, and in the Canadian province of Saskatchewan.
+Marbled crayfish are prohibited in the American states of Idaho, Missouri, Tennessee, Michigan, and Maryland, and in the Canadian provinces of Saskatchewan and Ontario.

 As food

 Marbled crayfish are eaten in Madagascar.
 Human interest in consuming them may contribute to their spread.

+Protein isolates from whole-body homogenate (including chitinous exoskeleton) of Procambarus virginalis are hypothesized to be dense in branched-chain amino acids (BCAA) and leucine (Leu).
+For potential use in biomedical research or as additives in supplements for BCAA and Leu.
+The mentioned crayfish species could offer 6.36–7.39 g Leu 100 g−1 dry matter (at 43–48% protein only).
+Crayfish whole-body protein isolates exhibit a Leu coefficient (18.41±2.51% of total amino acids) and a BCAA coefficient (28.76±2.39% of total amino acids), which is comparable to or higher than that of an industrial gold standard such as casein (Leu coefficient 8.65±0.08%; BCAA coefficient 20.03±0.73%).